 MFC Archbald’s facility provides design, manufacturing, engineering, and field service and support to its domestic and international customers.

-MFC Archbald’s PGS line of business designs and manufactures air-to-ground weapon and training systems for the U.S. Navy, U.S. Air Force and international customers.
-PGS products include the Paveway™ II Plus Laser Guided Bomb (LGB) kits, Enhanced Laser Guided Training Rounds (ELGTR) and the Paragon™ direct attack munition—an innovative all-weather direct attack munition.
+MFC Archbald’s PGS mission area designs and manufactures air-to-ground weapon and training systems for the U.S. Navy, U.S. Air Force and international customers.
+PGS products include the Paveway™ II Plus Laser Guided Bomb (LGB) kits and Enhanced Laser Guided Training Rounds (ELGTR).

-Archbald supports two primary sets of customers in our Nuclear Systems line of business.
-On the military side, it has provided safety-critical nuclear instrumentation and controls (I&C) systems for naval submarines and aircraft carriers for over 60 years.
+Archbald’s Navy Electronic Systems mission area has provided safety-critical nuclear instrumentation and controls (I&C) systems for naval submarines and aircraft carriers for over 60 years.
 Its systems operate aboard all U.S. Navy nuclear submarines and aircraft carriers deployed worldwide.

 459 Kennedy Drive